Learn Salem’s History

 St. Mary's Church Opens

-St. Mary’s Church, the first Catholic Church in Salem, is opened.
+St. Mary’s Church, the first Catholic Church in Salem, was the second parish formed by the Catholic Diocese of Boston.

 A photo of the front exterior of the Phillips House in Salem, MA on a clear blue sky day